Introduction and survey methodology

 Processing error: data validation

-The main survey outputs are SPSS data files that are delivered every month.
+The main survey outputs are SPSS data files that are delivered every quarter.
 For each fieldwork period, two main data files are provided:

 - a household dataset, containing responses to the enumeration grid and any information asked of the respondent about other members of the household